THE OBITUARY PROJECT

 Forty years ago Austrians voted against opening a nuclear power plant that had already been built.
 Atomkraftwerk Zwentendorf is a monument to the power of public protest and the potential of a democratic vote.

 Atomkraftwerk Zwentendorf premiered in New Visions at the San Francisco International Film Festival (2018) and internationally at the Festival International Jean Rouch, Musee de l’Homme, Paris.
 It was Winner of the Swedenborg Film Festival, London, curated by Gareth Evans and Nora Foster and judged by Chloe Aridjis (2019), a Finalist in the Small Axe Competition of the Tolpuddle Radical Film Festival, Dorset, UK (2019), and received an Honorable Mention from WCTE-PBS.
-Additional screenings include AmDocs, Palm Springs, California; Athens International Film & Video Festival; Big Muddy, Carbondale, IL; Chicago Underground Film Festival; Cinémathèque québécoise Montréal, Quebec; Iowa City Docs; Jaipur International Film Festival, Rajasthan, India; Mimesis Documentary Festival, Boulder; Tehran International, Iran; Underground Centre for Contemporary Art, Minsk, Belarus; Vienna Shorts, Austria.
+Additional screenings include AmDocs, Palm Springs, California; Athens International Film & Video Festival; Big Muddy, Carbondale, IL; Centre Marc Bloch, Sputnik Kino, Berlin; Chicago Underground Film Festival; Cinémathèque québécoise Montréal, Quebec; Iowa City Docs; Jaipur International Film Festival, Rajasthan, India; Mimesis Documentary Festival, Boulder; Tehran International, Iran; Underground Centre for Contemporary Art, Minsk, Belarus; Vienna Shorts, Austria.